Want to travel to Asia on a budget? Here is the list of the cheapest Asian countries to visit plus the daily budget of each country.

 So if you were wondering whether it’s possible to live on less $15 a day, India is one of the cheap Asian countries to visit in order to experience just that.

 India’s daily budget: Between $5 and $15

 Make sure to try the delicious local food like the Amok, a fish cooked in banana leaves with coconut cream!
 Buses and tuk-yuk are also very cheap and convenient.

 It might seem a bit expensive but I guarantee that you will not regret it!
-But all in all, Cambodia is one of the Asian countries to visit that won’t rob you of your arm or leg.
+But all in all, Cambodia is one of the cheap Asian countries to visit that won’t rob you of your arm or leg.

 Cambodia’s daily budget: between $10 and $20

 This small and authentic country has a lot to provide.
 Both untamed and welcoming, life in Laos is slightly more expensive than in Cambodia especially in touristy cities like Luang Prabang and Vientiane.

 Bus rides cost around $1 per hour and the classic fried rice that you can find everywhere costs roughly $2.
 There’s no reason not to enjoy it!

 Laos also offers an opportunity to do outdoor activities like kayaking, hiking, ziplining, and hot air ballooning at undeniably budget-friendly prices making it one of the cheap places to travel in Asia.